openedx/openedx-learning/docs/decisions/0002-content-flexibility.rst

   A Sequence is analogous to a Subsection in a traditional Open edX course.

 Navigation
   Navigation is the higher-level organization of a course or other learning context.
 For a traditional course, this would be what determines the Sections and what Sequences are in each.
+A more advanced Navigation type might dynamically select Sequences that are appropriate for you based on your understanding of the material.

 There are two goals:

 #.
 Each of these concepts should be *extensible*, so that new types of Blocks, Units, etc. are created (the specifics of this would be in a follow-on ADR).
 #.
 We should be able to use these in different combinations.
-For instance, a short course may have a different Navigation type than traditional courses, but that Navigation would still point to Sequences, which point to Units.
+For instance, a short course may have a different Navigation type than traditional courses (e.g. by removing a level of hierarchy), but that Navigation would then still point to Sequences, which point to Units, etc. The base types described in this document provide a lowest-common denominator interface to decouple the layers from each other, so that an extended Navigation type doesn't have to be aware of the various extended Sequence types, but can just know that is pointing to some sort of Sequence.

 Consequences
 ------------